Director of Technology

 Before joining the National Book Foundation, Anna Dobben was a publicist at Alfred A. Knopf.
-There she worked on campaigns for over a dozen of New York Times bestselling authors including David Lagercrantz, Joan Didion, and Dave Eggers.
+There she worked on campaigns for a dozen New York Times bestselling authors including David Lagercrantz, Joan Didion, and Dave Eggers.
 She has also worked in publicity at Basic Books.
 Anna is a graduate of Emory University and an eight-time NCAA All-America swimmer.
 Find her on Twitter @annadobben.

 Director of Public Programs